Lifestyle in Waterloo

 For a less generic shopping experience, expats should head to Uptown Waterloo where they can find artisan goods at the Atrium and upscale designer boutiques at Waterloo Town Square.

 Considering that it is a fairly small city, Waterloo boasts some excellent nightlife.
 Regardless of whether an individual is interested in listening to live music, watching an arts performance or simply grabbing a few drinks with friends at a local bar, there is something for everyone.

 The range of nightlife venues includes authentic Irish pubs, piano bars and jazz clubs.
 The city also has a handful of nightclubs.

-Furthermore, if expats exhaust all their options in Waterloo, they can find more variety in nearby Toronto.
+If expats exhaust all their options in Waterloo, they can easily find more variety in nearby Toronto.

 Eating out in Waterloo

 Waterloo is home to a range of dining options.
 Whether one is looking for a critically acclaimed restaurant at which to celebrate a special occasion or a down-to-earth steakhouse, Waterloo is likely to have something for every diner’s tastes and budget.
 Expats will find restaurants serving cuisines from across the world, including Thai, Indian, Chinese, French and Italian.

 Sports and outdoor activities in Waterloo

 Those that wish to pursue an active lifestyle in Waterloo will find that there is no shortage of activities available.
 As a low-rise suburban city, there are lots of open green spaces.
 Waterloo Park in the city centre offers 110 acres of parkland, lakes, sports fields and playgrounds.

 The Laurel Creek Conservation Area is adjacent to Waterloo Park and provides locals with a quiet place to relax and enjoy the outdoors.
 Swimming, windsurfing, hiking and bird watching are popular activities, and cross-country skiing is an option in winter.